 The view on the Board's effectiveness was formed by looking at various criteria including: the composition and size of the Board, Board processes, the effectiveness of the Board Committees, the Board's access to information and how the Board tracks performance and manages risks.
-In FY2020, the Nominating Committee has conducted the assessment by preparing a questionnaire to be completed by each Director, of which were then collated and the findings analysed and discussed, and the conclusions from such discussion by the Nominating Committee recommended for the Board's consideration, with a view to implement certain recommendations to further enhance the effectiveness of the Board.
-The above performance criteria and process for the evaluation of the effectiveness of the Board as a whole, and of each Board committee separately, as well as the contribution by each individual director to the Board, had been recommended by the Nominating Committee and approved by the Board prior to the assessment for FY2020.
+In FY2021, the evaluation of the contribution by the individual Director to the Board is done through self-assessment, and in each case through a confidential questionnaire completed by the Directors individually.
+The assessment parameters for such individual evaluation include both qualitative and quantitative factors such as attendance records, contributions during Board meetings, as well as individual performance of principal functions and fiduciary duties.